THE BIG FOUR

 Juno in the 2nd House

-Juno in the 2nd ties partnership to shared resources, money, and material foundation.
-You ask for a mate who builds with you.
+Juno in the 2nd ties partnership themes to shared resources, money, values, and material foundation.
+The symbolic question is how commitment becomes tangible.

 Juno in the 3rd House